Sigay: Education

+The Salcedo-Galimuyod-Sigay-Del Pilar Schools District Office governs all private and public schools within the municipality of Sigay.
+The Schools District Office (SDO) also oversees the operations of all schools situated in Salcedo, Galimuyod, and Gregorio del Pilar.

-The municipality have seven schools including the Secondary School.
-There are two primaries which were situated at Barangay Mabileg and Barangay Matallucod while there were four elementary schools.
+The municipality has seven schools including the Secondary School.
+There are two primaries which are situated at Barangay Mabileg and Barangay Matallucod while there are four elementary schools.
 One is Sigay Central School situated at Barangay San Ramon.
-Another is Abaccan Elementary School and the other two were San Elias Elementary School and Santo Rosario Elementary School.
+Another is Abaccan Elementary School and the other two are San Elias Elementary School and Santo Rosario Elementary School.
 The secondary school is located at Poblacion which is now on its 8th year of operation.
-Because education is very important, the local officials strive more to provide school facilities and other needs to improve the newly established secondary school other than providing facilities, there are also employed teachers shouldered by the local funds to hep the school to its successful and continues operation.